Prag8855/aab/content/guides/pension-payments-refund.md

 The *[[Deutsche Rentenversicherung]]* can also help you fill the forms.
 Their email is <meinefrage@drv-bund.de>.
 They only answer in German.
 You can also [book an appointment](https://www.deutsche-rentenversicherung.de/DRV/DE/Beratung-und-Kontakt/Beratung-suchen-und-buchen/beratung-suchen-und-buchen_node.html) and visit them in person.

-## How long does it take to get a refund?
+## How long it takes

-You must wait at least 24 months after your last pension payment.[^17] After 24 months, you can ask for a refund.
-After you submit the form, it takes **1 to 6 months** to get a refund.[^35] It's a long process, and it's sometimes complicated.[^18] You can start the process a few months before you are eligible for a refund.
-This gives you more time to prepare the documents you need.
+To request a pension payments refund, you must wait at least 2 years after your last pension payment.[^17]

+After 24 months, you can ask for a refund.
+After you apply for a refund, it takes **1 to 6 months** to get your money back.[^35] It's a long process, and it's sometimes complicated.[^18] You can start preparing a few months before you are eligible.

-## How is the money refunded?
+## How the money is refunded

 The *[[Deutsche Rentenversicherung]]* will transfer the money to your bank account.
-They can send the money to any bank account, not just German bank accounts.[^36] Transfers to German bank accounts are *much* faster.
+They can send the money to any bank account, in Germany or elsewhere.[^36] Transfers to German bank accounts are *much* faster.

 ## Need help?